Hot, Photoionized X-ray Gas in Two Luminous Type 2 Quasars: Chandra-HST Evidence for a Wind-Driven Sequence: X-ray Gas Modeling

 We construct photoionization grids using \texttt{Cloudy} version~\texttt{C.23} \citep{chatzikos_2023_2023}.
 The predicted line spectrum depends on the shape of the ionizing SED, the gas density ($n_{\rm H}$), column density ($N_{\rm H}$), distance from the ionizing source ($r$), and the adopted chemical abundances.
 The models are parameterized by the dimensionless ionization parameter

 where $c$ is the speed of light and the ionizing photon rate $Q$ is given by

 Following Section~\ref{sec:physical}, we adopt an SED of the form $F_{\nu}=L\nu^{-\alpha}$, with $\alpha = 1.0$ below 13.6~eV, $\alpha=1.4$ between 13.6~eV and 0.5~keV, $\alpha=1.0$ from 0.5–10~keV, and $\alpha=0.5$ from 10–100~keV, with a high-energy cutoff at 100~keV.
 The ionizing luminosities are taken from \citet{trindade_falcao_hubble_2021-1}, based on the \textit{NuSTAR} analysis of \citet{gandhi_nustar_2014}: $Q=1.7\times10^{55}$~photons~s$^{-1}$ for FIRST~J120041 and $Q=6.5\times10^{54}$~photons~s$^{-1}$ for 2MASX~J130038 (but see Section~\ref{sec:model_line_lum}).
-Chemical abundances are set to $1.4\times$ solar, consistent with our earlier work.
+Chemical abundances are set to $1.4\times$ solar, motivated by photoionization studies of AGN NLRs, which generally indicate modestly supersolar metallicities.
+In particular, \citet{groves_dusty_2004} inferred nitrogen abundances of approximately twice solar in NLR gas; since nitrogen is a secondary element whose abundance scales as $(Z/Z_\odot)^2$ \citep{talbot_evolution_1973}, this corresponds to an overall metallicity of approximately 1.4$\times Z_\odot$, which we adopt here \citep[e.g.,][]{trindade_falcao_hubble_2021-1}.

 Because the emitting regions lie at distances of tens of parsecs or more, we adopt an open-slab geometry, following previous studies of extended photoionized gas \citep[e.g.,][]{kraemer_physical_2015, revalski_quantifying_2018, kraemer_mass_2020, trindade_falcao_hubble_2021-1}.